The Betrayal of Fay Stender

 At this time, Fay would tell The Oregonian years later, she had figured out “there was something wrong with this country, something I wanted to change.”
 She’d come to realize that “all the things about government and justice in school simply isn’t true.”

-By the end of her junior year, she had come to a decision.
+By the end of her junior year, she had reached a decision.
 She didn’t want to be a writer or literary scholar.
 She didn’t want to be a concert pianist.
 And she certainly didn’t want to be a housewife.
 It would be the law for her.

-After transferring to the University of California to finish her undergraduate degree (her parents insisted she leave Reed, Richter says), Fay attended law school at the University of Chicago.
+After transferring to the University of California to finish her undergraduate degree (her parents insisted she leave Reed following the affair with Moore), Fay attended law school at the University of Chicago.
 By now she had begun to identify with society’s outcasts.
 She liked to walk through the black slums near the Southside Chicago campus.
 She helped her professor Malcolm Sharp with an appeal for Morton Sobell, an American engineer who worked for the Soviets as part of the Julius and Ethel Rosenberg spy ring.

 Sometimes, to unwind after hours poring over law books and briefs, she’d head to International House, which had a grand piano in its lobby.
 She’d sit down and play Bach or Schubert or Brahms.